Last of the Summer Wine: Music

 Composer and conductor Ronnie Hazlehurst, who also produced themes for such series as Are You Being Served?, Yes Minister, and The Two Ronnies, created the theme for the show.
 The BBC initially disliked Hazlehurst's theme, feeling it was not proper for a comedy programme to have such mellow music.
 He was asked to play the music faster for more comedic effect but eventually his original slower version was accepted.
 A jauntier, upbeat version was played by a brass band in the episode "Full Steam Behind".

 The theme, an instrumental work, featured lyrics three times.
 The 1981 Christmas special, "Whoops", had two verses of lyrics written by Roy Clarke that were performed over the closing credits.
-The 1983 film, Getting Sam Home, used those two verses, with an additional two and played them over the opening credits.
+The 1983 Last of the Summer Wine film, Getting Sam Home, used those two verses, with an additional two and played them over the opening credits.
 Another altered version was sung during Compo's funeral in the 2000 episode "Just a Small Funeral".
 Bill Owen also wrote a different version of the lyrics but this version was never used during an episode of the show.

 Composing the score for each episode until his death in 2007, Hazlehurst spent an average of ten hours per episode watching scenes and making notes for music synchronisation.
-Hazlehurst then recorded the music using an orchestra consisting of a guitar, harmonica, two violins, a viola, cello, accordion, horn, bass, flute, and percussion.
+Hazlehurst then recorded the music using an orchestra consisting of a guitar, harmonica, two violins, a viola, cello, accordion, horn, double bass, flute, and percussion.
 The distinctive harmonica was played by Harry Pitch, who had featured in the 1970 one-hit-wonder "Groovin With Mr Bloe".